-Title: The reward of putting energy into facility remodeling: At the Buryeong Paper Factory
+Title: The reward of putting energy into facility remodeling: At the Buryeong Paper Factory improving the quality of paper.

-Article summary: Recently, the Buryeong Paper Factory has been making progress in improving the quality of paper.
 The workers pooled their wisdom and strength to produce a cylindrical crushing machine.
 As a result of the technical remodeling of the crusher, the quality of the pulp has been significantly improved compared to the previous one.